deshmukh-somesh/launchlist/market.md

+### For Products in development:
+Great to hear you're building [product name]!
+When you're ready to launch, ProductLaunches.in would be happy to help showcase it.
+You can join our waitlist at [waitlist link] to get early access and launch support.
+In the meantime, feel free to check out our resources for pre-launch marketing at [resource link].

 ### INITIAL OUTREACH:

 Hi @[username], saw your new product [product name]!
 Would love to have you launch it on https://productlaunches.in.
 We're a startup helping makers market their products for free.
 It would be great to see your launch on the site.
 Thank you!